Czer0xx/encode_craft/README.md

  ## Features

- * Encoding your message into some file.
+ * Encode your message into some file.
- * Decode it using by checking decode option.
+ * Decode it by checking decode option.

 ## Download Binaries (Linux, Windows, MacOS)